 Every office has one – the awkward empty corner where nothing really fits.
 Too small for a desk.
 Too visible to be home for the supply cabinet or files.
 We had a spot just like that.
 It wasn’t big enough for any major furniture and we didn’t want to block off a window.
 Why not use the space to create a little meeting nook?
 Drop in a couple of chairs and an occasional table and you have a spot tailor made for talking with visitors or catching up with team members.
 Expert tip: take advantage of any available window areas.
 Natural light helps boost focus and concentration, so you might actually finish a meeting on time for once.

 We said earlier that you can’t just build a room but actually, you kind of can.
 With open plan offices becoming more common, many furniture manufacturers have come up their versions of a “privacy pod.”
 From ultra-high-backed seating to free standing paneled pods, there are options for any space.
-Our favorite, and the one we chose for our office, is the ReGOLA.
-Its modular design means you can build something that fits your exact needs.
-They pop together with no tools and their acoustic panels are the best we’ve found at muffling sound.
+Their modular designs means you can build something that fits your exact needs.
+Many styles pop together with no tools and their acoustic panels excel at muffling sound.
 That means you will hear less of what’s going on outside.
 What more could you need?

 If you’re feeling inspired by any of these ideas, contact your account executive today.
 They’ll be happy to talk to you about your meeting space needs.
 Or, if you’ve had one too many meetings today and just can’t face talking to anyone else, fill out our online furniture project form.
 You’ll get the same friendly help, no talking needed.
 At least for now.